luqmanlejen/dermaga/README.md

 # Dermaga CMS by Opensoft Technologies

-A CMS for system starter kit. **Dermaga** means wharf in English, and so this CMS aims to become the wharf for data and information.
+TEST A CMS for system starter kit. **Dermaga** means wharf in English, and so this CMS aims to become the wharf for data and information.

 ## Features
 * User management